The Worthy Wife | Christian Marriage, Walking on Eggshells, Self-Confidence After 50

 • Strengthen your identity as a wife, mom, and empty nester

-• Lead your home with wisdom, courage, and grace
+• Lead in your home with wisdom, courage, and grace

 For years, I believed the lie that my worth was measured by how well I kept others happy.
 It was exhausting—and it didn’t work.
 Scripture reminds us that our worth is rooted in Christ, not in performance, approval, or perfection.